Re: Stock leaf springs preload when lowered

 When you install the spring with the suspension fully unloaded, you have to compress the spring to get the stock ride height adjuster to reach the spring.
 In theory, you could put a bolt there that is so long that you didn't need to compress it to reach when unloaded.
 I believe this is the "preload" that is being referred to.

 But once you sit it on the ground, the spring is going to be under load despite the bolt length.
 You can shift the weight around using the height adjusters, but you can't remove it.

-(AKA Jon) 2002 EB Z06, LTPWS, K&N, CLB, T1 bars, Pfadt spherical bearings, DRM brake ducts w/Phoenix spindle adapters, Ron Davis radiator/EOC, Carbotech pads, Goodridge brake lines, Speedbleeders, Elite Engineering Heel-Toe pedal/oil catch can/radiator screen, TurnOne PS pump, Optima red top, C6 Z06 Shifter, Corbeau A4s, BK Harness bar and belt mounts, Simpson 5 pt harnesses, Amsoil.
-It all started with the CAGS eliminator...
+(AKA Jon) 2002 EB Z06, LTPWS, K&N, CLB, T1 bars, Pfadt spherical bearings, AP Racing brakes, DRM brake ducts/trans and diff coolers, Phoenix spindle adapters, Ron Davis radiator/EOC, Carbotech pads, Goodridge brake lines, Elite Engineering Heel-Toe pedal/oil catch can/radiator screen, TurnOne PS pump, Optima red top, C6 Z06 Shifter, Corbeau A4s, BK Harness bar and belt mounts, Simpson 5 pt harnesses, CAGS eliminator.
+Everything is a DIY project to me.